jaimemendozadev/tovia-enigma/README.md

 ## Create a `.env` File

 This step is actually optional since we're not storing any private keys, only the port number.
-But if you'd like, here's how to crate the `.env`.
+But if you'd like, here's how to create the `.env` file.

 Fire up your terminal and in the root of the app directory, create a new `.env` file by simply running `$ touch .env`.